rezoo/movis/README.md

 Specifically, engineers can
 *integrate their own ML models to execute tasks* such as facial image anonymization or automatic summarization of videos.
-Additionally, this library works with highly programmable interactive interfaces like LLMs to facilitate automated video editing processes.

 ### Creating Video with Compositions